BOL vs POD: Understanding Key Shipping Documents

 A bill of lading is different from a proof of delivery notification.
 However, the proof of delivery plays an equally important role in the shipping process and should not be taken lightly.

-A proof of delivery is a document that gets signed and distributed to confirm that a shipment has been received by the sender.
+A proof of delivery is a document that gets signed and distributed to confirm that the sender has received a shipment.
 Again, this document is not to be confused with the freight bill.
 Instead, it serves as a confirmation that an order arrived as expected.

 A proof of delivery form should contain a copy of the inventoried items.
 It should also contain the date and time of delivery and the name and title of the person who received the item and inspected the freight bill.
 However, there is no acceptable standard for what a proof of delivery form should specify.
-Each company more or less makes up their own rules.
+Each company makes up its own rules.

 Today, they are typically sent on a mobile device via a cloud-based app (more on that below).